habitat-sh/on-prem-builder/README.md

 ### Procuring SSL certificate (Recommended)

-By default, the on-premise Builder will expose the web UI and API via http.
+By default, the on-premise Builder Depot will expose the web UI and API via http.
 Though it allows for easier setup and is fine for evaluation purposes, for a secure and more permanent installation it is recommended that you enable SSL on the Builder endpoints.

 In order to prepare for this, you should procure a SSL certificate.
 If needed, you may use a self-signed certificate - however if you do so, you will need to install the certificate in the trusted chain on client machines (ones that will use the Builder UI or APIs).
 You may use the `SSL_CERT_FILE` environment variable to also point to the certificate on client machines when invoking the `hab` client, for example: